uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/algorithms.md

 In this chapter we will look at two of the most common and important types of algorithms, Searching and Sorting.
 You probably come across these kinds of algorithms every time you use a computer without even realising!
 They also happen to be great for illustrating some of the key concepts that arise with algorithms.

-{comment glossary-link term="Algorithm" reference-text="searching algorithms"}

-{comment glossary-link end}
+{glossary-link term="algorithm" reference-text="searching algorithms"}{glossary-link end}

 ## Searching

 {panel type="teacher-note" title="Presenting searching in the classroom"}

-The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to
+The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-link term="binary-search"}Binary Search{glossary-link end}.

-{comment glossary-link term="Binary Search"}

-Binary Search

-{comment glossary-link end}

-.
 We recommend you play through the levels yourself for a while, or after reading this description.
 It is based on the [CS Unplugged Battleships game](http://csunplugged.com/searching-algorithms) which can be used as a classroom activity to enforce the lessons in this chapter (the hashing activity is not used for the present searching game).